 Unitarian Universalist Service Committee

 One measure of our profile as a fiducially responsible steward of donation income is provided by Charity Navigator, a leading index that rates management practices of nonprofits.
-For two years running, UUSC has received the four-star rating.
+For ten years running, UUSC has received the four-star rating.